Muslim Writer, Najma Hashi, Combats Negative Stereotypes in Media

 Najma Hashi (she/her) is a member of By & For, writer, advocate for more diverse representation of BIPOC folks in media.

 Her creative work centers on BIPOC representation in media and unveils her own experience as a Black, Muslim woman forging a career in media.

-She’s led projects, such as Representation Matters, a blog that uplifts the voices and stories of BIPOC folks in media.
-Recently, Najma created an e-book that explores how media can shift people’s perceptions on a large scale and the need to create authentic BIPOC characters in television and
+She’s led projects, such as Representation Matters, a blog that uplifts the voices and stories of BIPOC folks in media, and an e-book that explores how media can shift people’s perceptions on a large scale and the need to create authentic BIPOC characters in television and

-“I never saw a hijabi Muslim woman in the media”, says Najma, “[until] I saw Ginella Massa anchoring on CityNews.
+“I never saw a hijabi Muslim woman in the media,” says Najma, “[until] I saw Ginella Massa anchoring on CityNews.
 My whole thought process changed.”

 By & For is Breakthrough’s program that amplifies the lived experiences of creative girls and gender non-conforming youth of color in authentic, nuanced, and respectful ways, and provide them with platforms to share their own creative work, on their own terms.
 Support By & For here.

 Leave a Comment